arminghale/DevOps-Platform/readme.md

 - **Nginx Configurations**: If you have Nginx installed, manage configurations directly—add new ones or remove old ones without diving into Nginx files.
 - **Monitoring Systems**: Activate default configurations for monitoring systems like Grafana or Prometheus with ease.
 - **CI/CD Systems**: Managing configuration, create/edit/delete CI/CD configes and execute them with one click.
+- **Port Management**: Open or Close ports and see what service listens to which port.
+- **Services System**: Install and activate define services, something like plugins. (linux only and Databases for now)

 ### A Little Disclaimer 🐞
 This is my first version, and I'm new to this!
 It has a few bugs and isn't fully complete.
 I'd love your feedback—there are definitely more stable and high-performance tools out there, but hey, I wanted to give this a shot.
 (Be kind, okay? 😉)